-Emily Scott Beck is an interdisciplinary artist and professor of art at The University of Notre Dame.
-In her work she manipulates and re-contextualizes aspects of our identity that are often hidden within the layers of human communication and interaction.
-Beck’s work considers the complexities that come with self-awareness.
-Using video, photography, sculpture and sound she captures experiences of emotional vulnerability, unrehearsed performances, gender construction, systems of belief, and methods of connection and understanding.
+I am an interdisciplinary artist and assistant teaching professor of art at The University of Notre Dame.
+My work manipulates and re-contextualizes aspects of our identity that are often hidden within the layers of human communication and interaction, considering the complexities that come with self-awareness.
+Using video, animation, photography, sculpture and sound, I capture experiences of emotional vulnerability, unrehearsed performances, gender construction, systems of belief, and methods of connection and understanding.

-After graduating from Meredith College with dual degrees in studio art and art education, Beck worked as high school art educator in North Carolina public schools for several years- leaving to pursue her MFA at the University of North Carolina at Chapel Hill.
-A focus on art as a powerful tool for visual communication is a common thread between her studio practice and her teaching.
+After graduating from Meredith College with dual degrees in studio art and art education, I worked as high school art educator in North Carolina public schools for several years- leaving to pursue my MFA at the University of North Carolina at Chapel Hill.
+A focus on art as a powerful tool for visual communication is a common thread between my studio practice and my teaching.

 © 2016 Emily Scott Beck